nasa/cumulus-api/docs/api/content/stats.md

 ## Count

-Count the value frequencies for a given variable, for a given type of record in Cumulus.
-Requires the following query parameters, and may include the normal filter parameters:
+Count the value frequencies for a given field, for a given type of record in Cumulus.
+Requires the following query parameters, and may include the regular filter parameters:

 | query string parameter | description |
 | --- | --- |